Single justice procedure: Advantages and criticisms of the single justice procedure

 HMCTS argue that the single justice procedure "is not a radical new innovation, but a modification of existing procedures dating from the Magistrates' Court Act 1957".
 The procedure frees up time for the Crown Prosecution Service and the magistrates' courts to focus on more serious and complex offences, and enables defendants to plead guilty and have their cases heard by a magistrate, without having to go to court.
-However, criticisms have been made that the process is not adequately transparent, with it happening largely behind "closed doors", and some concerns were raised during the coronavirus pandemic over the dilution of legal advice to magistrates after it had emerged that magistrates were being required to share access to a single legal adviser over the phone or via MS Teams.
+However, criticisms have been made that the process is not adequately transparent, with it happening largely behind "closed doors", and some concerns were raised during the coronavirus pandemic over the dilution of legal advice to magistrates after it had emerged that magistrates were being required to share access to a single legal adviser over the phone or via Microsoft Teams.

 HMCTS has published a protocol on sharing court lists, registers and documents with the media, with a section dealing specifically with the SJP.
 It sets out an approach to circulating lists of pending SJP cases, verdicts (results/register) and sentences, and makes clear that accredited journalists should be provided with the prosecution statement of facts and exhibits, and any defence representations in mitigation, subject to judicial restrictions that may prohibit it, in the same way as for any magistrates' court hearing.
 Members of the general public must apply for judicial adjudication if they request this information.